EryetChen/hexo-blog/source/_posts/Sass-css-extension.md

 ### Why choose Sass over traditional css

--familiar coding style like other programming languange such as Java -lots of features
+- familiar coding style like other programming languange such as Java
+- lots of features
--Sass is actively supported and developed
+- Sass is actively supported and developed

 ### Sass Features